ebuchman/blog/content/posts/properties-of-money.md

 ## Properties and Tensions

-To summarize, the properties of money can be understood as follows:
+To summarize, we can consider the properties of money as follows:

 - the Unit of Account is for denominating debts
 - the Medium of Exchange is for clearing debts, here and now
 - the Store of Value is for clearing debts, elsewhere or later

 This is all relatively straight forward.
-But what we'd like to explore in this series are the tensions that lie between each pair of properties.[^inspiration] It is within these tensions, we suspect, that money finds its character, and that we might find a more complete understanding of how the global monetary order is failing, and what, if anything, we might be able to do about it.
+But what we'd like to explore are the tensions that lie between each pair of properties.[^inspiration] It is within these tensions, we suspect, that money finds its character, and that we might find a more complete understanding of how the global monetary order is failing, and what, if anything, we might be able to do about it.